If you handle information about people's health and medical affairs, we've collected together the relevant guidance here.

 Freedom of information – making public information available

-The Freedom of Information Act means that public authorities must disclose official information when people ask for it (unless there is a good legal reason not to), and they must reply within 20 working days.
+The Freedom of Information Act means that public authorities must disclose official information when people ask for it and reply within 20 working days.

-If you work for a public authority, the Freedom of Information Act says you must produce a publication scheme, which outlines the information you will routinely make available to the public - such as minutes of meetings, annual reports or financial information.
-To help you do this, we have produced definition documents.
+If you work for a public authority, you must produce a publication scheme.
+This outlines the information you will routinely make available to the public - such as minutes of meetings, annual reports or financial information.

 Find out about the obligations of health practitioners: